Heritage

 1912

-Claude Lyons borrows £1,000 from his father-in-law, Mr Mayer and sets up the Vertex Watch Company, specialising in Swiss movements re-cased in Britain.
+Claude Lyons borrows £1,000 from his father-in-law, Mr Mayer, and sets up the Vertex Watch Company.
+It specialises in Swiss movements that are re-cased in Britain.

 1915

-Vertex produces watches for the British Military during WW1.
+Vertex is commissioned to produce watches for the British Military during WWI.

 1916

-Vertex Watches Ltd is founded both in London at 37 & 38 Hatton Gardens, and in Switzerland at 133, Rue de la Paix in La Chaux de Fonds.
+Vertex Watches Ltd is founded in London at 37 & 38 Hatton Gardens, and in Switzerland at 133 Rue de la Paix in La Chaux de Fonds.

 1922

-Aureole Starts producing complete watches for Vertex and movements for the Platinum Ladies watch range.
+Aureole, a brand known for creating quality lever watches, begins producing complete watches for Vertex, as well as movements for the Platinum Ladies watch range.

 1927